 Stop Drinking Caffeine

 My husband is partial to the odd cup of coffee.
 He’s also a fan of energy drinks.
-For lots of reasons I think he should limit the intake of these kind of drinks, but even more so when his stress levels are rising.
-Caffeine raises the amount of adrenaline in the blood stream, which can increase how we react to stressful situations.
-To reduce the impact, severity and duration of his panic attacks he has stopped drinking caffeine and energy drinks.
+For lots of reasons I think he should limit the intake of this kind of drink, but even more so when his stress levels are rising.
+Caffeine raises the amount of adrenaline in the bloodstream, which can increase how we react to stressful situations.
+To reduce the impact, severity, and duration of his panic attacks he has stopped drinking caffeine and energy drinks.
 It also means that his medication will be effective for the duration of the trip.

 Increase Your Activity Levels

 Increasing the amount of exercise you do can help to manage your stress levels and reduce the likelihood of a panic attack.
 Even a walk during a panic attack can help to bring the situation under control more quickly.
 You might be restricted in how much you can walk on a plane, but make sure you burn off as much nervous energy as you can before you get on.